mikededo/github-stats/CONTRIBUTING.md

 ## Pull requests

 Ideally we should have one branch per ticket/issue.
-In case the ticket is to big, consider splitting in smaller tickets to prevent having huge PRs which will take a lot of time for each member.
+In case the ticket is too big, consider splitting in smaller tickets to prevent having huge PRs which will take a lot of time for each member.

-Make sure to use the PR template that is configured so that all the team is in consonancy.
-There are instructions in th template on how to properly fill the fields of the PR.
+Make sure to use the PR template that is configured so that all the team is in consonance.
+There are instructions in th template on how to properly fill the fields with the PR.

 Last but not least, pull requests need at least two approvals from members of the team.